 All surgeries come with possible complications, including the risks associated with anesthesia, infection, damage to nerves and blood vessels, and bleeding or blood clots.

-If I have bunionette deformity being treated without surgery, can I ever wear high heels and pointed shoes?
+If my bunionette deformity is treated without surgery, can I ever wear high heels and pointed shoes?

-Wear narrow-toe shoes as little as possible.
-This does not mean that you cannot ever wear these shoes.
-It means that the time you wear these shoes should be limited in order to decrease fifth toe pain and the chance that the bunionette will get worse.
+Wear pointed-toe shoes as little as possible.
+This does not mean that you cannot ever wear these shoes, but you should limit the time wearing them in order to decrease pain and the chance that the bunionette will get worse.

 If I'm treated with surgery, will the deformity come back?